telerik/blazor-docs/knowledge-base/dropdowns-get-model.md

 The solution is to use the unique identifier you get from the component (the `Value`) and to get the entire model from its data source (the `Data` collection) by filtering it (e.g., by using the `Where()` operator).

 The examples below show one way to do this for the DropDownList, ComboBox and AutoComplete components.
-For the MultiSelect you would have to loop over the selected values collection, of course, and for the AutoComplete you may want to ensure unique Text values (the autocomplete is a free text input with suggestions, not a dropdown with mandatory choices).
+For the MultiSelect you would have to loop over the selected values collection, and for the AutoComplete you may want to ensure unique Text values (the autocomplete is a free text input with suggestions, not a dropdown with mandatory choices).

 >caption Get model from dropdown